-Location Gold Coast Highway, Burleigh, Queensland Name Intersection of Gold Coast Hwy and Connor St, Burleigh Heads, Gold Coast Timeframe 2005 (estimate) to present Outputs The saving in average delay for each bus travelling in the jump lane is 1.9 seconds in the AM peak and 4.6 seconds in the PM peak 2 .
+Location Gold Coast Highway, Bueenleigh, Queensland Name Intersection of Gold Coast Hwy & Conner St, Burleigh Heads, Gold Coast Timeframe 2005 (estimate) to present Outputs The saving in average delay for each bus travelling in the jump lane is 1.9 seconds in the AM peak and 4.6 seconds in the PM peak 2 .
 The average delay for the general traffic worsens considerably due to the implementation of jump lane, an average of 11 seconds in the AM peak and 14.7 seconds in the PM peak.

-Source: Department of Transport and Main Roads.
+Source: Queensland Department of Transport and Main Roads.
 2017.
 Evaluation of Public Transport Jump Lanes: Network Optimisation Framework.
 Brisbane.
-2 This saving relates only to intersection approaches.
-Considering the jump lane allows buses to move to the front of the queues, additional savings in travel time are highly likely.

 Location Seattle, United States

 Name NE 45th Street

 Timeframe 2009-present

-Outputs The overall outputs following the implementation of the bus corridor on NE 45th Street are: 27 second reduction in the AM peak bus travel time 12 second reduction in the PM peak bus travel time 6 second reduction on average across an entire day.
+Outputs The overall outputs following the implementation of the bus corridor on NE 45th Street are: 27 second reduction in bus travel time-AM peak 12 second reduction in bus travel time-PM peak 6 second reduction on average across an entire day

-ient of Transport.
-(2015).
-Transit Improvements for NW Market and 45th Streets - More on the Way.
-Retrieved from /transportation/btg_transit_market.htm
+Source: Seattle Departme ent of Transport (2015).
+Transit Improvements for NW Market and 45th Streets - More on the Way, Retrieved from http://